-After we lose a spouse,the silence in our homes is deafening.We are used to the familiar sounds of our loved ones and, after they have slipped away, we must now get used to the din of nothingness which inhabits the space where they were once alive in all their glory.
+After we lose a spouse, this new silence in our lives is deafening.We are used to the familiar sounds of our loved ones and, after they have slipped away, we must now get used to the din of nothingness which inhabits the space where they were once alive in all their glory.

 That’s how it was for me after my husband Chuck died.
 I could no longer hear his voice, his laugh.
 The noiseless TV sat still, no longer the constant backdrop to our lives.
 That period, in the beginning, was one of the most difficult periods of my grief journey.
 Getting used to the absence of his presence in our home, in my life, and in my heart, was excruciatingly painful.
 I realized, during the early days of my grieving how close we had been, so much so, that I felt as though I’d lost a limb, and was now crippled with sorrow.
 As I wrote in my book, Brave in a New World, I felt as though I had been flung into a dark tunnel,with an ability to exist in the outer world, my day to day life, while facing another inner reality, adrift in a sea of darkness.